Røyrvik Municipality: Economy

 From 1911 until World War I, mining explorations were conducted in the Gjersvik areas.
-The modern Grong Gruber mines were active in the Joma area from 1972 until 1998.
+The modern Grong Gruber mines in were active in the Joma area from 1972 until 1998.
 Farming and reindeer husbandry have always been a source of income in the area.
 The mining buildings now house various small industrial firms.

 A few efforts to create new business include electronics assembly and electronic document management.
 A small alpine ski resort (Skisenteret) was started in 1986.